ChanseyIsTheBest/burgershop_nx/README.md

 A USB mouse works in both handheld and docked: move to control the cursor, left-click to tap, and use the scroll wheel to change sensitivity.
-Your stick, mouse and gyro sensitivities are remembered in `pointer.cfg` automatically after in0game adjustment.
+Your stick, mouse and gyro sensitivities are remembered in `pointer.cfg` automatically after in-game adjustment.

 ## Building